-- Alarm Relay activation of Input Zone 1 (2-Wire Smoke) or Zone 2 (Fire) or Zone 3 (Waterflow with Waterflow Delay time) or Zone 4 (Manual Release) or Zone 5 (Pull Station) will operate Alarm Relay - Trouble Relay any system trouble will activate the Trouble Relay - Supervisory activation of Zone 6 (Supervisory) will operate the Supervisory Relay
+- Alarm Relay (Latching) activation of Input Zone 1 (2-Wire Smoke) or Zone 2 (2-Wire Smoke) or Zone 3 (Manual Release) or Zone 5 (Discharge Pressure Switch) will operate Alarm Relay - Trouble Relay (Tracking) any system trouble will activate the Trouble Relay - Supervisory (Tracking) activation Input Zone 6 (Supervisory), the disabling of Releasing Circuit or any other system supervisory will operate the Supervisory Relay

-- 1. Waterflow Delay is programmed for 10 seconds. - 2.
-All End-of-Line Resistors, illustrated in this example, are $4.7K\Omega$, "watt (PN: 71252). - 3.
+- 1. All End-of-Line Resistors, illustrated in this example, are $4.7K\Omega$, 1⁄2 watt (PN: 71252). - 2.
 All devices are connected as Class B circuits.
-For details on connecting as Class A circuits, refer to "N-CAC-5X Class A Converter Module" on page 29.
+For details on connecting as Class A circuits, refer to "N-CAC-5X Class A Converter Module" on page 31.

-B.4 Template 4: Dual Hazard - Split Release
+B.4 Template 4: Single Hazard - Count One